It was the last leg of our trip. It was our fifth prefecture in two weeks in Japan so we should have been exhausted at that point. In fact, we were.

 Thanks for stopping by and enjoy the hot springs in Kurokawa Onsen!

 These are some of the things we brought with us to Kurokawa Onsen.
-For a complete list of our gear, you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+If you’d like to see what other gear we use, then you’re welcome to take a peek inside our backpack.
+(NOTE: The following links are Amazon and other affiliate links.)